apache/mxnet/docs/tutorials/onnx/super_resolution.md

 - learn how to load a pre-trained ONNX model file into MXNet.
 - run inference in MXNet.

-## Pre-requisite
+## Prerequisites
-The code demonstration assumes that the following python packages are installed:
+This example assumes that the following python packages are installed:
 - [mxnet](http://mxnet.incubator.apache.org/install/index.html)
 - [onnx](https://github.com/onnx/onnx) (follow the install guide)
 - Pillow - A Python Image Processing package and is required for input pre-processing.
 It can be installed with ```pip install Pillow```.